 Those who desire to audit courses may apply under the admissions tab at www.northpointcollege.edu.
-The audit fee for the 2023-2024 school year is \$175.00 per credit hour.
-Auditors are subject to a technology fee; a virtual attendance fee also applies if the auditor chooses to attend virtually.
+The audit fee for the 2024-2025 school year is \$195.00 per credit hour.
+Auditors are subject to a technology fee.
 Applicants are required to complete the application and provide a pastoral reference and essay.
 A brief interview with a member of the Admissions Committee is also required.
 Transcripts are not required.